Hydrocodone/paracetamol: Less common

-Black box warning
+Boxed warning

-"Paracetamol has been associated with cases of acute liver failure, at times resulting in liver transplant or death.
+"Paracetamol has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
 Most of the cases of liver injury are associated with the use of paracetamol at doses that exceed 4000 milligrams per day, and often involve more than one paracetamol-containing product."

+In the US, the label for hydrocodone/paracetamol contains a boxed warning about addiction, abuse, and misuse.

 Overdose

 Hydrocodone: Respiratory depression, extreme somnolence progressing towards coma, muscle limpness, cold and clammy skin, slow heart rate, low blood pressure, abrupt loss of heart function, and death may occur.

-Paracetamol: Liver and kidney failure, low blood sugar coma may occur.
+Paracetamol: Liver and kidney failure, low blood sugar, and coma may occur.

 Interactions

 Hydrocodone may demonstrate an enhanced respiratory depressant effect when combined with other sedatives such as other opioids, benzodiazepines, nonbenzodiazepine sedatives, psychotropics, and anticonvulsants.

 Concurrent use of paracetamol with alcohol products may increase the risk of acute liver failure.

-Monitoring

-Laboratory function tests should be used to monitor therapy in people with severe liver or renal disease.